Home Education Programs

 Supervisors of home education students are not required to state a reason for not selecting the statewide tests.
 However, the statewide tests may be taken at their school district without cost to the homeschooled student whereas parents must bear any cost for an alternative test and its administration.
 The home education supervisor, a parent or a guardian of the child may not administer the alternative test.
 Your evaluator may request the name of the person who administered or proctored the test, along with the results of the test.

-The Department must provide at least five (5) alternative tests in place of the statewide test.
+PDE must provide at least five (5) alternative tests in place of the statewide test.
 A list of approved alternative tests is provided on the

 Supervisors of home education programs must ensure that all required standardized testing is administered at the appropriate time in the student's education, regardless of whether they have covered the usually grade-specific material in a different order or on an accelerated path.
 If, for example, a student was able to cover both fourth and fifth grade material in one year or fifth and sixth grade material in one year, the fifth grade standardized test results would be due in the portfolio that year.